-Now, devoted to the principle that “animals are little people, and deserve to be looked after”, Paul and his wife Lesley run the Animal Rescue Foundation, with the main aim of raising funds to, in turn, help small animal charities throughout the UK.
+Now, devoted to the principle that “animals are little people, and deserve to be looked after”, Paul runs the Animal Rescue Foundation, with the main aim of raising funds to, in turn, help small animal charities throughout the UK.

-Both run their own businesses, but have successfully developed the Foundation on the premise that “We are an enabling charity, awarding grants to other small animal charities so they can keep going”.
+Paul also runs his own business, but has successfully developed the Foundation on the premise that “We are an enabling charity, awarding grants to other small animal charities so they can keep going”.

 We join up the dots, helping animal charities and people who are caring for animals with an immediate need for assistance.
 We are a local answer to a national need, making a difference to small charities”.